Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 Enjoying the view from Devil’s Pulpit on Monument Mountain.

-Once you head into the woods, you can start ascending Monument Mountain, a 1,642 summit with far-reaching views.
-The reserve encompasses 503 acres with a few different trails so you can create loops of different lengths.
+Once you head into the woods, you can start ascending Monument Mountain, a 1,642-foot summit with far-reaching views.
+The reserve features several trails, allowing you to create loops of varying lengths.

 The views from Peeskawso Peak are amazing, and we even saw a peregrine falcon from Devil’s Pulpit.
 The whole hike took just over an hour, perfect for a pre-breakfast workout.

-Here’s a cool bit of literary history as documented by the Trustees, who manage to property:
+Here’s a cool bit of literary history as documented by the Trustees, who manage the property:

 On August 5, 1850, Nathaniel Hawthorne and Herman Melville enjoyed a well-chronicled picnic hike up Monument Mountain.
 It was their first meeting, and, when a thunderstorm forced them to seek refuge in a cave, their lengthy and vigorous discussion inspired powerful ideas for Melville’s new book, Moby-Dick, which he dedicated to Hawthorne.